Case Study: How In-Home Physical Therapy Helped a 90-Year-Old With Neuropathy Walk Confidently Again

 What physical therapy found on day one

 Strength deficits ran through the hips, knees, and ankles.
-Her fall risk was elevated - particularly outdoors.
+Gail's fall risk was elevated, particularly outdoors.
 But her determination was evident from the start.

 The in-home PT plan: what treatment looked like

-Treatment ran 2–3 times per week over a full 90-day episode of care, with every session happening in the place that mattered most - her home.
+Treatment ran 2-3 times per week over a full 90-day episode of care, with every session happening in the place that mattered most - Gail's home.

 Strengthening